-&lt;sup>1 Progression and Award Boards may obtain guidance on the interpretation of the regulations from the Assistant Academic Registrar (Assessment and Exams) or the Department of Quality Assurance and Enhancement.
+1 Progression and Award Boards may obtain guidance on the interpretation of the regulations from the Assistant Academic Registrar (Assessment and Exams) or the Department of Quality Assurance and Enhancement.

-&lt;sup>2 The Credit Control and Debt Management Policy lists sanctions which may be applied to students with overdue debt.
+2 The Credit Control and Debt Management Policy lists sanctions which may be applied to students with overdue debt.

 - 7.1 The maximum period of study is: - In the case of an award for which the period of study is specified as 2 years or less, the period can be extended by a maximum of 1 year; and, - In the case of awards for which the period of study is specified as more than 2 years, the period can be extended by a maximum of 2 years. - 7.2 Regulation 7.1 applies to both full-time and part-time programmes.
-In the case of part-time programmes the specified duration of part-time study should be used as the basis for determining that maximum extension.
+In the case of part-time programmes the specified duration of part-time study should be used as the basis for determining that maximum extension. - 7.3 Reasonable adjustments to the maximum period of study may require to be made in line with the Equality Act 2010.